nuxt-hub/core/docs/content/changelog/workers.md

 Check out our [multiplayer-globe](https://github.com/nuxt-hub/multiplayer-globe) template for an example of using websockets ([live demo](https://multiplayer-globe.nuxthub.workers.dev/)).

-::note{to=https://nitro.build/guide/websocket icon="i-lucide-book"}
+::note{to="/docs/features/realtime" icon="i-lucide-mouse-pointer-click"}
-Learn more about Nitro WebSocket on the Nitro documentation
+Learn more about using websockets in NuxtHub.
 ::

 ## Deploying to Workers